* This article was originally published in my column Ask Peter, in the Enfield Press and Longmeadow News.

 - A homemade scrapbook or photo album filled with bright, cheerful pictures with family members and close friends, with their names written

 - Picture book with outdoor scenes, sports photos, etc.

 - Memory box: Filled with objects that have special meaning to the patient or will trigger memories, or with yarn for winding or fabric samples of different textures to feel, fold and arrange.Senior Activity Books

-Stage-appropriate movies.
-What about a smart TV with subscription to online channels with a large classics catalog
+- Stage-appropriate movies.
+What about a smart TV with a subscription to online channels with a large classics catalog

 Late Stage Alzheimer’s